jakecyr/simple-nodejs-server/README.md

-# Simple Node.js HTTP Server
+# Slim Node.js HTTP Server

 ## Installation

-* Install the npm package `npm install @jakecyr/simple-node-server`
+* Install the npm package `npm install @jakecyr/slim-node-server`
 * Import the module to your project (see example below)

 ## Usage